bonkeryonker/GBEmu/README.md

 # GBEmu

-A gameboy DMG-01 emulator written in C++ using GLFW and imGUI.
+A gameboy DMG-01 emulator written in C++ using SDL2 and imGUI.